NTAP/warpcore/README.md

     cmake -DCMAKE_BUILD_TYPE=Release ..
     make

-If you are on a platform where netmap is not available, you can use the included `Vagrantfile` to bring up either a [`vagrant`](https://www.vagrantup.com/) FreeBSD or Linux VM, which should be automatically provisioned with netmap.

 ## Documentation

 Warpcore comes with documentation.
-This documentation can be build by doing
+This documentation can be built (if `doxygen` is installed) by doing

     make doc